OlafZhang/generate_anime_name_combination/README.md

 Base on Python 3.6.8, use MySQL 5.7.11 for database.

-Coding is very simple, just use a  library call "pymysql",but it's hard and tedious to recording a lot of data to database.
+Coding is very simple, just use a  library call "pymysql",but it's hard and tedious to entering a lot of data to database.

 Volunteer can input a danmuku conforms to the rules in my video from bilibili, By using Python monitoring, they can entering data to my database in order to make database richer.